NeuroTechX/ntx_slack_archive/eegdata.md

  >interesting! i'll check it out to see if it improves our reconstruction accuracy.  also, i'll expose the distance function as an argument in the software so the user can use euclidean, log-euclidean, riemannian..

+11/9/2017 1:48 PM

+ **alexandre.barachant** :

+ >well, i would say try first, no need to expose an extra parameter if it is not useful